NS-unina/fwa/README.md

-# fwa
+# fwa - Furious Web scanner and Analyzer
-A Fuzzing Web and Analyzer tool
+A quick and easy web scanner and analyzer tool